subjectiverealityy/local-teas-website/README.md

 https://offee.dcms.site/

 ### Note
-The rectangular div on the top left corner (in the header) is a placeholder for a logo image.
-I have not created a logo for the website.
-Thus, the image tag links to an image that is not present within the project and no image is shown.
-The div still works like a logo would and links back to the homepage when clicked.
+The rectangular div in the header is a placeholder for a logo image.
+The div's image tag links to an image that is not present within the project and thus, no image is shown.
+This is intentional as I have not created a logo for the website so there is no logo image.
+The div is a placeholder that works like a logo image would and links back to the homepage when clicked.